lostintangent/gistpad/README.md

 In addition to being able to use Gists to share code snippets/files, you can also use it as a mini-blog, thanks to integration with [GistLog](https://gistlog.co).
 In order to start blogging, simply run the `GistPad: New GistLog` command, which will create a new Gist that includes two files: `blog.md` and `gistlog.yml`.

 ![GistLog](https://user-images.githubusercontent.com/116461/70856110-fdc3a900-1e8a-11ea-8e26-2c3917e11db0.gif)

 The `blog.md` file will be automatically opened for editing, and as soon as you're ready to publish your post, open `gistlog.yml` and set the `published` property to `true`.
 Then, right-click your Gist and select the `Open Gist in GistLog` menu.
 This will open your browser to the URL that you can share with others, in order to read your new post.

+In addition to being able to view individual posts on GistLog, you can also open your entire feed by right-clicking the `Your Gists` tree node and selecting the `Open Feed in GistLog` menu item.
+This will launch your GistLog landing page that displays are published GistLog posts.

 ## Contributed Commands (File Explorer)